wyhwhy/wyhwhy.github.io/_pages/about.md

 News
 ======

+10/2023: Our work 'Diff-MSR: A Diffusion Model Enhanced Paradigm for Cold-Start Multi-Scenario Recommendation' is accepted to **WSDM 2024**.

 09/2023: I work as a PC member of [MLoG](https://mlog-workshop.github.io/) in **ICDM 2023**.

 08/2023: We hold a tutorial: [Joint Modeling in Recommendations: Foundations and Frontiers](https://zhaoxyai.github.io/paper/jointmodeling.pdf) in **IJCAI 2023** in Macau.